Step 3: Displaying Tank State by Subscribing to JointState Topics¶

 }

-This function is called every time a new JointState is subscribed to.
+This function is called whenever a new JointState is subscribed.

-The subscribed data of the JointState type is captured by the lambda expression given to callLater, and the data is copied to another variable used for the capture.
-Due to this copy process, there is no need to perform exclusive control for JointState data.
+The subscribed JointState data is captured by the lambda expression passed to callLater, with the data copied to separate variables during capture.
+This copy operation eliminates the need for exclusive control of JointState data.

 Note

-When controlling the robot under simulation, the robot model to be controlled cannot be accessed in the same way.
-This is because the physics calculations in the simulation are also handled in a separate thread, and the body object used there is copied from the main thread during simulation initialization.
-The body object used in the simulation is copied from the main thread during simulation initialization, which is different from the body object managed by the main thread, and thus cannot be processed from the main thread.
-For this reason, the simple controller accesses the body object via dedicated IO object .
+When controlling robots during simulation, the controlled robot model cannot be accessed this way.
+Physics calculations in simulation are also handled in a separate thread, and the Body object used there is copied from the main thread during simulation initialization.
+Since this differs from the Body object managed in the main thread, it cannot be processed from the main thread.
+Therefore, simple controllers access Body objects via dedicated IO Object.

-Let’s take a look at the model state update process executed from the main thread.
-This process is implemented in the following function.
+Let’s examine the model state update process executed from the main thread.
+This is implemented in the following function:

 void updateJointState(const sensor_msgs::JointState& state)